gerome-avec-un-g/dddsample/business-analysis-patterns.md

 (batch to update state to closed when now if after closing date instead of just computing it)

 #Identifier
 * Avoid database sequence.
-Errors : identifier becomes optional (increased complexity) in your domain because at creation in domain you don't have the sequence value and JPA requires some complex post processing.
-Your domain objects should be simple and valid at any time (and don't cheat by creating a CreationRequest object that is your domain object without identifier....
+Errors : identifier becomes optional (increased complexity) in your domain because at creation in domain you don't have the sequence value and JPA requires some complex post-processing.
+Your domain objects should be simple and valid at any time (and don't cheat by creating a CreationRequest object that is your domain object without identifier....)
 * Is it composed of some fields or is it randomized ?
 Can I cancel (still exists in database with a specific state) and recreate with the same values ?
 Or can I only delete (database )
 * Don't use random identifiers for business concepts.
 Error : business people saying 65042 instead of "France" (mental mapping)
 * Use enum like String identifier with full business semantics